I have a twin brother.

 At that moment, I found Jie’s eyes, her abyssal eyes, unwavering and ruthless.
 I was again silenced and anaesthetised by those eyes.

-I perhaps cursed the man and broke the vast.
+I perhaps cursed the man and broke the vase.
 I perhaps walked out of Jie’s apartment and headed home with a broken soul.
 I perhaps cried and begged Jie for another chance.

 ‘I’m sorry she broke up with you because of me’, my brother was at his most expected place when I came home, ‘Take it easy man; there are many more pretty chicks around’.
 He used the same magical phrases every time I broke up with someone.